dubin142857/dubin142857/README.md

 - 👋 Hi, I’m @dubin142857
 - 👀 I’m interested in  maths ,anything new,code.
-- 🌱 I’m currently learning coding ,naths,how to write a new paper
+- 🌱 I’m currently learning coding ,maths,how to write a new paper
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 2632519992@qq.com